 - Oil, cooking - 1 Tbsp + 1 Tbsp

 Broccolini - Chop broccolini.
 (Can be done up to 5 days ahead)

 Make sauce - Chop garlic.
 Grate ginger.
-Combine garlic, ginger, sugar, soy sauce, first portion of water, vinegar, and Sriracha.
+Combine garlic, ginger, aminos, first portion of water, honey, vinegar, and hot sauce.
 (Can be done up to 5 days ahead)

 Mushrooms - Slice mushrooms.
 (Can be done up to 3 days ahead)

 Chicken - Chop chicken.
 Tenderize with a fork and season with some salt and pepper.
 (Can be done 1 day ahead)

 Eggs - Whisk eggs.

 Make slurry - Combine second portion of water and arrowroot powder.